aldipiroli/prnet_from_scratch/README.md

 | ![](assets/003/AFW_4538917191_11_0.jpg) | ![](assets/003/pred_gt.gif) | ![](assets/003/error.gif) |

 > Note: This reporistory is just for learning purposes and does not aim to reproduce the results of the [official implementation](https://github.com/yfeng95/PRNet).
-Additionally, in the examples above are shown for the reconstruction tasks.
+Additionally, the above examples are shown only for the reconstruction task (alignment is not learned).
 Finally, most of the code for the ground truth generation was borrowed from [yfeng95/face3d](https://github.com/yfeng95/face3d).